The City Centre is made up of nine distinct districts, and we will produce District Framework reports for each of them.

-Glasgow City Council have appointed a team led by MVRDV and Austin-Smith:Lord, supported by Space Syntax and a multidisciplinary team, to develop with stakeholders and local communities, Regeneration Frameworks for four districts within the City Centre.
+Glasgow City Council have appointed a team led by Austin-Smith:Lord supported by a multidisciplinary team to develop with stakeholders and local communities, Regeneration Frameworks for four districts within the City Centre.

-This exciting opportunity will focus on districts of Broomielaw, Blythswood, St Enoch and Central as detailed in the Glasgow City Centre Strategy and Action Plan 2014-2019.
+This exciting opportunity will focus on the Merchant City, the Learning Quarter, Townhead and Cowcaddens as detailed in the Glasgow City Centre Strategy and Action Plan 2014-2019.

-We are currently working on a Baseline report for the 4 districts as a whole, but we will soon start to engage with local people, agencies and stakeholders to listen, learn and identify the best way to bring about sustainable regeneration to each of the individual districts.
+The Sauchiehall DRF is now in the delivery phase, plans have been completed for Broomielaw, Blythswood, Central and St Enoch and we are working on plans for the Merchant City, the Learning Quarter, Townhead and Cowcaddens We will soon start to engage with local people, agencies and stakeholders to listen, learn and identify the best way to bring about sustainable regeneration to each of the districts.

 The end of the 20th century saw declining trends in high street retail habits and city centre population density.
 More recently, the number of people looking to live within city centres is on the rise; however, to encourage continued growth…

 Here is the fourth blog in a series that discusses different aspects of the ongoing (Y)our City Centre District Regeneration Frameworks.
 Dr Mark Robertson, Managing Partner of Ryden

 This is the third blog in response to the work being done by the team working to prepare District Regeneration Frameworks for Cowcaddens, Townhead, the Learning Quarter and the Merchant City.
 Professor David McGillivray is Chair in Digital…

 Work continues with the development of District Regeneration Frameworks (DRFs) for Cowcaddens, Townhead, Learning Quarter and Merchant City.
 The process seeks to engage with as many stakeholders as possible.